Bang1338/bangs-project-voyager/README.md

 - Project Voyager is a project which get the Bang1338's message and read it without publish it to Twitter or something.
 - Mostly Bang's message are about venting.
 - Most of the message are encoded.
 (Voyager 1 is different, it's send 1 and 0)
+- RAW mean it's unencrypted.
+So you can read it anytime.
 - Some of them is encoded with some algo like Base64, A1Z26, Hex,...
 - ~~Hardcoded message are encoded/hashed with MD5, SHA256.~~
 - ~~If message encrypted with AES, DES, PGP, RC2, RSA, SM4, LS47, Blowfish, Triple DES, CypherSaber2, Enigma or Custom, DM me on Discord: Bang1338#5701~~